 Tango Music Educational Radio Show 25 February 2008 – Tango Tales radio show is not about playing music only – it is about educating the listeners about Argentine tango – music & dance.
 The show is broadcasted on Saturdays 9:00-10:00am on Portsmouth Community Radio ( listen on line www.wscafm.org), but you can DOWNLOAD the most of the episodes from the show’s site:www.tangotales.com.
 HERE […]

 How long do you dance with one person? (the tanda) 10 February 2008 – We dance three or four songs with one person – this is called a “tanda”, sometimes separated with 15-30 seconds of contrasting music, called a cortina (curtain).
 If there is no cortina, you can just count four songs.
 It’s rude to leave your partner before the end of the tanda.

 How do dancers manage the intimacy of tango? (the codigos) 10 February 2008 – The codigos of tango are a set of “codes” that make some structure around the intimacy of tango.

 Troubles in practice?
 10 February 2008 – While practicing, it is likely that you will have some frustration with your partner.
 When something is not working, it is VERY hard to tell what’s wrong and who is at fault, tempting though that is.
 Here are some tips:

-Etiquette Guide to the Codigos and Beyond 25 January 2008 - Etiquette guide to the codigos and beyond, including the Queer Cabeceo...
-The codigos guide social interaction when tango is being danced.
-They respect the santity of the dance and take care of peoples feelings, and egos.
+Etiquette Guide to the Codigos and Beyond 25 January 2008 – The codigos guide social interaction when tango is being danced.
+They respect the sanctity of the dance and take care of dancers’ feelings and egos.